Return to Title IV Funding (Federal)

 Title IV Refund Repayment Policy

-- A bill will be sent with the amount due.
-You will not be eligible for further financial aid funds until the overpayment is paid in full.
-In addition, the school will place a “HOLD” on your account until this bill has been paid in full.
+- The student will be given 45 days to repay the institutional charges liability debt owed to LBCC’s Cashiers Office.
+The student’s file will be placed on “hold” and not be eligible for further financial aid funds until the overpayment is paid in full.
+The student will be prohibited from registering for classes until this debt has been paid in full.